The 11 Best Underwear Brands Every Woman Should Know — PHOTOS

 5. Bones Lingerie

-From PVC panties to pizza print bralettes, Bones Lingerie crafts kitschy pieces for alternative babes.
-The handmade shop sells on Etsy and boosts nearly 10,000 admirers and 1,500+ sales.
+Bones Lingerie crafts kitschy pieces for alternative babes.
+The handmade shop sells on Etsy and boasts nearly 10,000 admirers and 1,500+ sales.
 Since everything is handmade in Los Angeles, this indie company also accepts custom orders and requests.

-When I was researching underwear brands, I stopped dead in my tracks after coming across this set from Damaris.
+When I was researching underwear brands, I stopped dead in my tracks after coming across a set from Mimi Holliday, the luxury lingerie brand of designer Damaris Evans.
 I was in awe of both the craftsmanship and the design.
-Damaris products are completely crafted by hand and the brand is one of the most luxurious companies around.
+These products are completely crafted by hand and the brand is one of the most luxurious companies around.
 IMO, the collections show a level of originality that warrants heftier price tags.
-The brand's designer, Damaris Evans, also revolutionized the underwear world by creating the bow back knicker.
+Damaris Evans also revolutionized the underwear world by creating the bow back knicker.

 LoLeviLa is a brand that definitely understands the cheeky side of underwear.
 Each handcrafted piece pays a special homage to the cheeks.
 In a range of styles from bows to strappy to hearts and gussets, this brand does cut-outs very well.